Lushomo School build 2014 extension built 2019

 The school has been very oversubscribed, so we provided laptops, projectors and remote learning hot spots.

-In December 2018 we started building 3 new classrooms now over 600 vulnerable children attend the school.
+In December 2018 we started building 3 new classrooms, officially handed over by Friends of Monze trustees June 2019.